TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 * Copy and paste the commands to avoid typos.
 * Follow the directions closely, and don't skip over any sections.
 * **Do NOT use `sudo` unless The Odin Project specifically says to do so.** Failing to follow this can cause a lot of headaches, and never run as the `root` user.
+In some instances you might see a message in the terminal telling you to use sudo and install something with `apt` ignore that and follow _our_ instructions for now.

 Now, let's get started!